-iPad Pro 10.5 Back Cover Cases That Work With Apple's Smart Cover
+iPad Pro 10.5 Back Cover Cases that Work with Apple's Smart Cover

 Built with a tactile grip feature that ensures a more secure grasp in your hand as you're using your iPad Pro 10.5 throughout the day, the Poetic Lumos Ultra-thin TPU case is designed to house not only your iPad Pro, but also your Apple Pencil for secure, easy access.

-The Poetic Lumos Ultra-thin TPU case is made from a high-quality TPU that protects your iPad from drops and falls, while the precise cutouts make charging, locking and using your iPad Pro 10.5 an absolute treat.
+The Poetic Lumos Ultra-thin TPU case is made from a high-quality TPU that protects your iPad from drops and falls, while the precise cutouts make charging, locking, and using your iPad Pro 10.5 an absolute treat.

 What do you think?

-Is there a back cover case for the iPad Pro 10.5 that works with the Apple Smart Cover that you cannot possibly get enough of?
+Is there a back cover case for the iPad Pro 10.5 that works with the Apple Smart Cover that you can't get enough of?

 Let us know what your top picks are in the comments below and we'll be sure to check them out!